wkoszek/barelyusable/_posts/2015-08-03-why-picking-a-health-plan-is-a-hell.md

 green buttons saying, “Pick as PCP,” on the doctor’s profile.
 Queue the request until handled.
 E-mail me if something went wrong, and please do not send me empty health plan cards.

+Why all these things are so important?
+You don't want to know--I went to a wrong doctor once, got charged for it, and don't want to repeat this experience.

+Have you ever had similar issues?